helto4real/hassio/README.md

 # Tomas home assistant configuration
 This is my home assistant setup.
 Please feel free to use what ever you want.
-Some of the stuff are in swedish but trying to comment etc. in egnlish.
+Some of the stuff are in swedish but trying to comment etc. in english.

 ## My gear
 - Raspberry PI 3B+ with raspbian